aharonium/opensiddur.org/posts/posts/haggadah-for-pesah-an-english-translation_(eve.feinstein_2013-03-17).html.md

 <td style="vertical-align:top" width="53%"><div class="english">
 Blessed is the One who keeps His promise to Israel, blessed is He.
-For the Holy One, blessed is He, premeditated the end [of Israel's enslavement] and fulfilled that which He foretold to our ancestor Abraham in the covenant between the pieces, as scripture relates:
+For the blessed Holy One premeditated the end [of Israel's enslavement] and fulfilled that which He foretold to our ancestor Abraham in the covenant between the pieces, as scripture relates:
 “And He said to Abraham: 'Know with certainty that your descendents will be strangers in a land not their own, and they shall serve its inhabitants, who will afflict them for four hundred years.